seraphin2024/mind-sync-project/README.md

 # mind-sync-project
-this is a project about mid 0syc website which is a website related to mental health and well being
+this is a project about mind sync website which is a website related to mental health and well being